LukePhairatt/SLAM_DEMOS/OnlineGraphSlam/UdacityAI_Project/Readme.md

-## **Online Graph SLAM**
+## **Online Graph SLAM- Landmark/Motion Simulation**

 The following python codes has been implemented from Udacity AI course on Online Graph SLAM.

-Just as with the quiz, the information vector(mu) has x and y interlaced, so if there were two poses and 2 landmarks, mu would look like:
+The state vector(mu) has x and y interlaced, so if there were two poses and 2 landmarks,
+mu would look like:

 mu = matrix([[Px0],
              [Py0],